New Jersey’s banks and credit unions committed to providing essential services to consumers and business during COVID-19 health emergency

 About CrossState Credit Union Association

-Credit unions are financial cooperatives that provide affordable financial services to help their owner/members.
-Based out of New Jersey and Harrisburg, PA, CrossState Credit Union Association is a trade association that provides legislative, promotional, educational, and operational support for credit unions in New Jersey and Pennsylvania.
-CrossState serves 519 credit unions across New Jersey and Pennsylvania with combined assets of $63 billion and five million members.
-For additional information about credit unions or to find a credit union near you, visit www.ibelong.org.
+Based out of Harrisburg, PA, and Hamilton, NJ, CrossState Credit Union Association is a trade association that provides legislative, promotional, educational, and operational support for credit unions throughout New Jersey and Pennsylvania.
+Serving nearly 500 credit unions with combined assets of $88 billion and 5.7 million members, CrossState is one of the country's largest regional credit union associations, providing a strong, vibrant climate for credit unions.
+To learn more about the benefits of credit unions, visit CrossState.org.

 About The New Jersey Bankers Association (NJBankers)